Falconidae: Distribution and habitat

-The family has a cosmopolitan distribution across the world, absent only from the densest forest of central Africa, some remote oceanic islands, the high Arctic and Antarctica.
+The family has a cosmopolitan distribution across the world, absent only from the densest forests of central Africa, some remote oceanic islands, the high Arctic and Antarctica.
 Some species have exceptionally wide ranges, particularly the cosmopolitan peregrine falcon, which ranges from Greenland to Fiji and has the widest natural breeding distribution of any bird.
 Other species have more restricted distributions, particularly island endemics like the Mauritius kestrel.
 Most habitat types are occupied, from tundra to rainforest and deserts, although they are generally more birds of open country and even forest species tend to prefer broken forest and forest edges.
 Some species, mostly in the genus Falco, are fully migratory, with some species summering in Eurasia and wintering entirely in Africa, other species may be partly migratory.
 The Amur falcon has one of the longest migrations, moving from East Asia to southern Africa.

 Behaviour

 Diet and feeding

 Falcons and caracaras are carnivores, feeding on birds, small mammals including bats, reptiles, insects and carrion.
 In popular imagination the falconids are fast flying predators, and while this is true of the genus Falco and some falconets, other species, particularly the caracaras, are more sedentary in their feeding.
 The forest falcons of the Neotropics are generalist forest hunters.
 Several species, particularly the true falcons, will stash food supplies in caches.
 They are solitary hunters and pairs guard territories, although they may form large flocks during migration.
-Some species are specialists, such as the laughing falcon, which specialises in snakes; others are more generalist in their diet.
+Some species are specialists, such as the laughing falcon, which specialises in snakes, and the red-throated caracara, which mainly feeds on the larvae of bees and wasps; others are more generalist in their diet.